microsoft/FluidFramework/docs/content/start/property-dds/property-paths-references.md

 ## Creating a ReferenceArray

-You can create a ReferenceArray by setting the property’s typeid to ‘Reference’ and its context to ‘array’.
+You can create a ReferenceArray by setting the property's typeid to ‘Reference' and its context to ‘array'.
 For example:

 ```javascript